 - Note the amount of RAM already in the server and the amount of RAM consumed by the Java heap.

-- Adjust the size of the InnoDB buffer pool as needed.
+- Adjust the size of the InnoDB buffer pool as needed, but don’t increase it so much that the server starts to use the operating system swap file heavily.

 - Adjust the innodb_open_files and table_open_cache parameters as appropriate.